HttpAnimation/Finder/README.md

 ```

 ## Running
-Open the **index.html** in the Finder folder if you see nothing show up you may need to allow crocs everywhare.
+Open the **index.html** in the Finder folder if you see nothing show up you may need to allow Crocs everywhere.

 ## Adding a repo
-To add a repo open the Finder folder with the terminal and **cd** over to where ever it's downloaded the default will be **/home/$user/home** it might be differnt so keep that in mind but once there run one of the following command **[nano](https://www.nano-editor.org/)** is gonna be installed for almost every distro and *[macOS](https://www.apple.com/macos) and **[kate](https://kate-editor.org/)** is gonna be included on most systems with [KDE Plasma](https://kde.org/plasma-desktop/) installed you can also open the file manually if you don't have one of the following IDEs installed.
+To add a repo open the Finder folder with the terminal and **cd** over to wherever it's downloaded the default will be **/home/$user/home** it might be different so keep that in mind but once they run one of the following command **[nano](https://www.nano-editor.org/)** is gonna be installed for almost every distro and [macOS](https://www.apple.com/macos) and **[kate](https://kate-editor.org/)** is gonna be included on most systems with [KDE Plasma](https://kde.org/plasma-desktop/) installed you can also open the file manually if you don't have one of the following IDEs installed.

 ```
 kate Configs/Replers/Repo.json